ultimateholdings/vamvam_api/README.md

 - [The Delivery API](#delivery-api)
 - [The Payment API](#payment-api)

+> Note: This documentation is for client and driver interactions with the platform to find out admins interactions check out `[The Vamvam admin API documentation](./Admin-doc.md)`

 ## Data Model

 The model here represent the data used by the API to exchange informations with the components and users